PhilShishov/Compare-App/README.md

 - Add all missing nodes to XML
 - Add a chosen node to XML
 - Add a chosen node and its children to XML
-4. Save XML file ot a new or already existing file
+4. Save XML to a new or already existing XML

 ## MVVM pattern and Prism framework
 - Dependency Injection